roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.17_World_Religions/FINAL- My Religion.md

 ### Conclusion
 - **Role in the Novel's Larger Narrative**: The Cult of Asherah is a crucial element in "Snow Crash," tying together its themes of language, technology, and societal evolution.
 - **Legacy and Influence**: The depiction of the cult and its beliefs has been influential in science fiction and discussions about the intersection of technology, language, and culture.

+### Part I: Prothero Questions Response

+Here, you should write four paragraphs, one for each of Prothero's steps, applying them to the Cult of Asherah:

+1. **Problem**: Discuss the problem as perceived by the Cult of Asherah, possibly focusing on the disconnection from ancient wisdom and the primordial language, which they believe affects human cognition and behavior.
+Mention how this problem is evident in the novel's depiction of society.

+2. **Goal**: The solution or goal for the Cult of Asherah could be a return to understanding and utilizing the primordial language.
+This goal might be achieving a higher state of consciousness or control over reality through language.

+3. **Techniques**: Describe the methods the Cult of Asherah uses to achieve their goals.
+This could include the use of ancient Sumerian language and rituals, and possibly technology or biotechnology, as they attempt to spread their beliefs or control followers.

+4. **Exemplars**: Identify individuals or characters within the novel who embody the Cult's beliefs and practices.
+These could be the leaders or significant members who are knowledgeable about the ancient languages and myths.

+### Part II: Specific “Your Way” Questions Response

+For this part, structure your paper to address the six topics listed in your assignment, as they apply to the Cult of Asherah:

+1. **Name**: "Cult of Asherah: The Way of Primordial Language."

+2. **Life’s Big Questions**: Discuss the Cult's views on deities, the origin of humanity, the afterlife, and their understanding of suffering and evil, especially in the context of language and mind control.

+3. **Sacred Text**: Create a passage that could be seen as a sacred text for the Cult, possibly including references to ancient myths and the power of language.

+4. **Contemporary Problems**: Explain how the Cult's beliefs and practices address contemporary issues.
+This could involve how language and belief systems are used as tools of power and control in the novel's society.

+5. **Ideal World Description**: Describe what the world would look like if everyone followed the Cult of Asherah.
+This might involve a society deeply connected to ancient wisdom and the primordial language, with a different understanding of reality and consciousness.

+6. **Symbol and Ritual**: Develop a symbol and a ritual for the Cult, possibly drawing on ancient Sumerian motifs and practices that are central to their beliefs.